shomali11/slacker/README.md

 ## Example 3

-Defining a command with a parameter
+Defining a command with a parameter.
+Parameters surrounded with {} will be satisfied with a word.
+Parameters surrounded with <> are "greedy" and will take as much input as fed.

 ```go
 package main